 - Controls over local accounts and domain accounts

-“The product demonstrations provided by each software firm and a review of the capabilities that each solution offered differentiated Powertech Identity & Access Manager (BoKS) as the only one that met all the requirements,” said the Senior Systems Engineer.
+“The product demonstrations provided by each software firm and a review of the capabilities that each solution offered differentiated [Core Privileged Access Manager (BoKS)] as the only one that met all the requirements,” said the Senior Systems Engineer.

 “The solution also streamlines the process for adding local accounts to systems and controls the adding of the access route for the local accounts,” he added.
 “This is a critical security feature as it prevents someone from using an account with root access to create a new account with privileges.”

-The health system specifically valued the privilege escalation management feature offered by Powertech Identity & Access Manager (BoKS).
+The health system specifically valued the privilege escalation management feature offered by Core Privileged Access Manager (BoKS).
 This eliminates the need to manage a sudoers file on every single system.
 “We were so impressed during the demonstration that we did not need to run any on-site tests,” he added.

 - Accelerated deployment of users and user groups onto Linux servers